 18. Because of the people He sent to bless you.
 Don’t despise the people God has sent to bless and help you.
 Someone without the help of God and the help of man will fail in life.
 In the real sense of the word, there is no self-made man!
 Somebody is only failing to acknowledge the role of some people in his success.
 He is either proud or lying or probably he is ignorant.
 Learn to thank God for the people God has brought across your way in life to assist you and help you to realize your dream and carry out your life’s assignment.

 Titus was a son to Paul in the ministry and was very helpful in his ministerial assignment.
 Paul thanked God for the help that Titus was to him and his availability in the work of ministry.
-“I am thankful to God that he has given Titus the same enthusiasm for you that I have.
-He welcomed our request that he visit you again.
-In fact, he himself was eager to go and see you.
-We are also sending another brother with Titus.
-He is highly praised in all the churches as a preacher of the Good News.
-He was appointed by the churches to accompany us as we take the offering to Jerusalem — a service that glorifies the Lord and shows our eagerness to help.
-By traveling together we will guard against any suspicion, for we are anxious that no one should find fault with the way we are handling this generous gift” (2 Corinthians 8:16-20 NLT).
+“I am thankful to God that he has given Titus the same real concern for you that I have.
+He is glad to follow my suggestion that he visit you again-but I think he would have come anyway, for he is very eager to see you!
+I am sending another well-known brother with him, who is highly praised as a preacher of the Good News in all the churches.
+In fact, this man was elected by the churches to travel with me to take the gift to Jerusalem.
+This will glorify the Lord and show our eagerness to help each other.
+By traveling together we will guard against any suspicion, for we are anxious that no one should find fault with the way we are handling this large gift” (2 Corinthians 8:16-20 TLB).